Cole-Codemann/SIMD-GPU-Core/README.md

 | Exclusive Prefix Scan | 0.189 | 55 | 291 | Memory |
 | 1D Stencil | 0.250 | 64 | 259 | Memory |

-This is expected — with a single shared ALU and wide 128-bit concurrent memory access, the compute ceiling is high relative to what these kernels demand, but they can't move data fast enough to reach it.
+This is expected, with a single shared ALU and wide 128-bit concurrent memory access, the compute ceiling is high relative to what these kernels demand, but they can't move data fast enough to reach it.
 The concurrent memory instructions (LDC/STRC) were a direct response to early benchmarking, improving memory throughput roughly 4× over sequential access for well-ordered patterns.

-Below is a graph showing how three common benchmarks place on the roofline graph in addition to other operations designed to have set OI.

 ### Educational: Interesting Timing Problems
 For educational reasons, I wanted to talk briefly about two of the more interesting examples of timing problems I ran into during the development of this project, read only if interested: